UCLComputerScience/COMP0016_2020_21_Team20/README.md

 ## Development

 - Run `npm install` to make sure you have all dependencies installed
+- Run `npx prisma generate` to generate the Prisma client
 - Run `npm run dev` to start the web-app in development mode on `localhost:3000` -- hot reloading should be enabled by default
 - Run `npm run build` to build the project (although, only really needed on deployment)